JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 5. Run the Pipeline
 6. Create Wiki by choosing [Publish Code as Wiki](https://docs.microsoft.com/en-us/azure/devops/project/wiki/publish-repo-to-wiki?view=azure-devops&tabs=browser), define the folder 'wiki' from the 'Azure-MG-Sub-Governance-Reporting' Repository as source

-> Make sure your Service Connection´s Service Principal has been granted with the required permissions (see [__Required permissions in Azure Active Directory / API permissions__](#required-permissions-in-azure-active-directory)).
+> Make sure your Service Connection´s Service Principal has been granted with the required permissions (see [__Required permissions in Azure Active Directory__](#required-permissions-in-azure-active-directory)).

 ## AzGovViz sidenotes